ASaunin/message-classifier-service/README.md

 ## Swagger support

-Use [Swagger-UI endpoint](http://localhost:8080/swagger-ui.html) to get API description
+Use [Swagger-UI endpoint](http://localhost:8080/swagger-ui.html) to get an API description